 Our homestead and gardens are located on the historic Randall farm in Lee, New Hampshire.
 The Randall farm is an early 1700’s homestead that was in the same family until 2003 when the Cox family was able to save it from development.
 At the same time putting most of the Randall land and the Cox family’s adjacent Tuckaway Farm under conservation easement.

 Tuckaway Farm and Wild Miller Gardens now work cooperatively within the same 250 acres in the seacoast of NH.
-By sharing labor and ideas in the fields and forests, also on equipment maintenance and innovations we aim to keep our farming progressive while focusing on our conservation and educational efforts.
+By sharing labor and ideas in the fields, forests, and also on equipment innovations, we aim to keep our farming progressive while focusing on our conservation and educational efforts.

 We have built our whole business and homestead design around keeping our gardens within the means of our family to maintain.